 When a program's routine directs a 'GOTO' a location in other code elements or memory addresses it is instructing electrons to react in certain ways to perform a task.
 That task is an electrical reaction to the combination of code elements that are processed by the system.
 Just as we discussed in the previous article, "What We Have Here Is Failure to Communicate" , the pre-configured reactions to a controlled electron flow is manipulated by the sequence of characters in the code.
 The simple display of a number on the monitor screen requires a collection of programming reactions and by pressing a keyboard key or by executing code that represents the same electrical actions we initiate that process.

 The unique properties that allow a computer to work and process information also allows programming to integrate those processes in a number of facets to perform endless tasks and to communicate information both electrically and visually.
 The computer has several layers of communication working in harmony to perform detailed operations.
-Programming code is not only written to take advantage of this but also to duplicate it in virtual electrical circuits that contain the same multi-faceted communication processes.
+Programming code is not only written to take advantage of this but also to duplicate it in the virtual electrical circuits that contain the same multi-faceted communication processes.

 The circle of communication